 It is a well-rounded city, both historic and modern.
 It boasts gorgeous monuments and tranquil beaches and peaceful parks.
 I spent a week in Rabat and could have easily spent several more.
 For travelers on a short-term trip, I can see why Rabat often gets overlooked.
 Rabat is more of a livable city than one that tourists would visit.
 The vibe is great and it was one of the few places in Morocco where I felt like I could settle into a routine and buckle down for a while.

-Where To Stay: Hostel Kayezer
+Where To Stay in Rabat: Hostel Kayezer

 Rabat to Casablanca: Train, 1 hour, $4 USD